valcalav/BookTogether/README.md

 # BookTogether

-Search Book Clubs to join, meet new pleople and read together !
+Search Book Clubs to join, meet new people and read together !

 This is my Final Project for Ironhack Madrid.